 Water quality data sampled under this project will be used to identify assess water quality impairment and populate, calibrate and validate modeling tools along all other quality assured historic data.
-All sampling procedures must conformance with NJDEP USGS (URL be in or http://water.usgs.gov/owq/FieldManual/index.html) field sampling procedures as well as other applicable guidance.
+All sampling procedures must be in conformance with NJDEP or USGS (URL http://water.usgs.gov/owq/FieldManual/index.html) field sampling procedures as well as other applicable guidance.
 If a method or procedure requires change and is not contained in Table 3 and Table 4, this information should be brought to the attention of the signatories of this QAPP through writing and needs approval prior to being used.